 The precise terms of the policy and applicable law govern the existence and extent of coverage.
 In addition, policies are often endorsed or contain exclusions that may expand or reduce coverage.
-Some applicable limitations on policies include sublimits on certain losses that limit the total available insurance for a particular type of damage, exclusions for flood or water damage, earth movement exclusions, government action exclusions that may not permit recovery for interruptions in business where government authorities limit access, etc.

-The burden is always on the carrier to prove the terms and applicability of any exclusion of coverage in a policy.
+Some applicable limitations on policies include sublimits on certain losses that limit the total available insurance for a particular type of damage, exclusions for flood or water damage, earth movement exclusions, and government action exclusions that may not permit recovery for interruptions in business where government authorities limit access, etc. The burden is upon the carrier to prove the terms and applicability of any exclusion of coverage in a policy.
 Exclusions are read narrowly and, where found to be ambiguous or not sufficiently notorious in the policy, they will be disregarded or construed in the light most favorable to the insured and in favor of coverage.
-Insureds are always best served by a careful analysis of their policy terms, the controlling law governing their insurer's obligations, and a precise documentation and presentation of their loss during the claim process.
+Insureds are therefore best served by a careful analysis of the terms of their policies, the controlling law governing their insurer's obligations, and a precise documentation and presentation of their loss during the claim process.

-About The Author
+About The Authors